IRIBHM-computational-groups/PhaSoMix/README.md

 **Parent-of-origin phasing of somatic mutations in admixed cancer genomes**

-PhaSoMix is a computational pipeline that assigns somatic mutations to their parental haplotype of origin in admixed cancer patients, without requiring parent or parent-surrogate sequencing.
-It exploits the genetic divergence between maternal and paternal haplotypes in recently admixed individuals as a proxy for parent-of-origin, and applies it to the Pan-Cancer Analysis of Whole Genomes (PCAWG) cohort to test whether the two parental genomes accumulate somatic mutations at equal rates.
+PhaSoMix assigns somatic mutations to their parental haplotype of origin in admixed cancer patients, without requiring parent or parent-surrogate sequencing.
+It exploits the genetic divergence between maternal and paternal haplotypes in recently admixed individuals as a proxy for parent-of-origin, and is applied here to the Pan-Cancer Analysis of Whole Genomes (PCAWG) cohort to test whether the two parental genomes accumulate somatic mutations at equal rates.

-This repository contains the full pipeline described in:

 > Lefèbvre M, Cléris A, Parmentier M, Van Loo P, Detours V, Tarabichi M. *Parent-of-origin phasing of somatic mutations shows equal mutation burden between parental genomes in human cancers.* (manuscript in preparation)